 The next step is to firmly and properly place a ladder against the roof eave so you can climb up and take a look.
 This should never be done alone however, as it’s important to have someone available to spot you and ensure the ladder is stable.
 Circle the house, stopping periodically to investigate and always being careful to avoid power lines and uneven ground.

 Are there broken or loose shingles, or spots on the shingles where the granules are knocked off?
 Are the ends of some shingles curled or bent upward?
 All of these are signs of hail and/or wind damage.

 Finally, you should also check for leaks and water damage inside your home.
 Look at the ceilings, especially around the fixtures.
 Grab a flashlight and inspect the attic for possible leaks.
 Remember that any leaks caused by storm damage could grow with time, even if they’re only very small right now.

 If you locate any storm damage to your roof or have a suspicion that things aren’t as they should be, you should call a professional roofing company to do an inspection.
 They’ll be able to tell you exactly what damage has occured, if any, and inform you of the next steps to re-establish the integrity of your home.

-Once any problems have been identified, it's time to contact your homeowners insurance provider.
-Normally, storm-caused roof repairs will be covered, so it's just a matter of communicating and following all the rules and protocols of your policy.
+Once any problems have been identified, it’s time to contact your homeowners’ insurance provider to see if storm-caused roof repairs will be covered.

 Choosing The Right Roofing Contractor